 Rule 14-521.
 Resignation with discipline pending.

-1 (a) A respondent may resign from the Bar, prior to the adjudication of a pending complaint, only 2 with the consent of the Supreme Court and upon such terms as the Supreme Court may impose 3 for the protection of the public.
-4 (b) The respondent shall-must submit a sworn petition: 5 6 (b)(1) admitting for purposes of the disciplinary proceedings the facts upon which the 7 allegations of misconduct are based; (b)(2) admitting that the facts constitute grounds for discipline; 8 9 (b)(3) stating that the respondent's resignation is freely and voluntarily tendered and that 10 it is submitted without coercion or duress; (b)(4) verifying that the respondent is fully aware of the implications of submitting the 11 resignation; 12 13 (b)(5) acknowledging that the discipline matter, the petition, and the sanction shall-will 14 be available to the public and that a notice of the resignation shall-will be published in the Utah Bar Journal; 15 (b)(6) agreeing to comply with these rules, including Rule 14-526(b) regarding notice to 16 17 clients and return of clients' property; and (b)(7) agreeing to comply with other Supreme Court orders of the Supreme Court.
-18 (c) A copy of the petition shall-must be submitted to OPC-counsel.
-OPC counsel-may, within 20 19 days, object to the petition.
-If OPC counsel consents to the petition, the Supreme Court shallwill 20 review the petition and enter an appropriate order.
-If OPC counsel-files a timely objection, the 21 matter shall will be set for hearing in the district court.
-Within ten days after the hearing, the 22 district court will transmit its's findings of fact and conclusions of law shall be transmitted to the 23 Supreme Court forto review and the entry of enter an appropriate order.
-24 (d) If the Supreme Court accepts the resignation, it willshall enter an order specifying the 25 effective date of the resignation.
-The order may include additional or alternative terms and 26 conditions deemed appropriate, including conditions precedent to readmission or relicensure.
-27
+- 2 (a) A respondent may resign from the Bar, prior to the adjudication of a pending complaint, only - 3 with the consent of the Supreme Court and upon such terms as the Supreme Court may impose - 4 for the protection of the public.

+- 5 (b) The respondent shall must submit a sworn petition: - 6 (b)(1) admitting for purposes of the disciplinary proceedings the facts upon which the 7 allegations of misconduct are based; - 8 (b)(2) admitting that the facts constitute grounds for discipline; - 9 (b)(3) stating that the respondent's resignation is freely and voluntarily tendered and that 10 it is submitted without coercion or duress; - 11 (b)(4) verifying that the respondent is fully aware of the implications of submitting the 12 resignation; - (b)(5) acknowledging that the discipline matter, the petition, and the sanction shall will be available to the public and that a notice of the resignation shall will be published in the Utah Bar Journal; - (b)(6) agreeing to comply with these rules, including Rule 14-526(b) regarding notice to clients and return of clients' property; and - (b)(7) agreeing to comply with other Supreme Court orders of the Supreme Court. - (c) A copy of the petition shall-must be submitted to the OPC counsel.
+The OPC counsel may, - within 20 days, object to the petition.
+If the OPC counsel consents to the petition, the Supreme - 21 Court shallwill review the petition and enter an appropriate order.
+If the OPC counsel-files a - 22 timely objection, the matter shall will be set for hearing in the district court.
+Within ten days after - 23 the hearing, the district court will transmit its's findings of fact and conclusions of law shall be - 24 transmitted to the Supreme Court forto review and the entry of enter an appropriate order. - 25 (d) If the Supreme Court accepts the resignation, it willshall enter an order specifying the - 26 effective date of the resignation.
+The order may include additional or alternative terms and - 27 conditions deemed appropriate, including conditions precedent to readmission or relicensure.

-- 1 (e) A respondent whose resignation is accepted must comply with Rule 14-525 and may not - 2 | apply for readmission or relicensure until five years after the effective date of the resignation - 3 unless the Supreme Court orders otherwise in the its order accepting the resignation. - 4
+- 1 (e) A respondent whose resignation is accepted must comply with Rule 14-525 and may not - 2 | apply for readmission or relicensure until five years after the effective date of the resignation - 3 unless the Supreme Court orders otherwise in the its order accepting the resignation.